Salzburg is just perfect for a weekend away. If you’re looking at where to stay in Salzburg, these are the best hotels for you!

 Stay at one of these hotels and you’re bound to have an amazing time in the city.

-Also, if you’re looking for some of the best things to do in Salzburg then make sure you check out my guide to the city!
-I’ve also written about some of the best day trips from Salzburg too so check that out too.
+Also, if you’re looking for a travel guide then make sure you check out my Salzburg itinerary with some of the best things to do in the city.
+I’ve also written about some of the best day trips from Salzburg too if you want to get out of the city for the day.

 Getting around Salzburg